alb-car/dh-posts-resources/nifi-beginner-guide/nifi-beginner-guide.md

 # Apache NiFi - What it is and how to use it

-This article provides a guide for beginners to Apache NiFi, explaining what the software is about and guiding the user through its features and interface.
+This article provides a guide for beginners to Apache NiFi, explaining what the software is about and guiding the user through its basic features and interface.

 ## Introduction